 The company calls the Cordoba C9 a “concert-level instrument at an affordable price”.
 While that may or may not be accepted by every player, this much is clear: the C9 is a well regarded instrument and so is its slightly diminutive cousin, the C9 Parlor.

 Cordoba C10 Parlor classical guitar: For more experienced players with small hands

 The Cordoba C10 Parlor is for the intermediate/advanced player looking for ease and playability in a quality instrument.
 At a higher level than the C9, there is also the inevitable price jump.

 The smaller Parlor version is pretty much the same as the bigger and more famous C10 with its all-solid wood construction and warm tone.
 With a solid Canadian cedar top and solid Indian rosewood back and sides, the C10 Parlor has a responsive soundboard for louder intonation.

 Like the C9 Parlor, the C10 Parlor too is aesthetically pleasing with its mother-of-pearl weave rosette of a vintage 1920’s design.

-It is to be noted that Werner himself has small hands and plays a 7/8 guitar (although a custom-built, luthier-made one.)
+It is interesting that Werner himself has small hands and plays a 7/8 guitar (although a custom-built, luthier-made one.)